Rue McClanahan

 Eddi-Rue McClanahan (February 21, 1934 – June 3, 2010) was an American actress, primarily known for her work in television sitcoms.
-She portrayed Vivian Cavender Harmon on Maude (1972–1978), Aunt Fran Crowley on Mama's Family (1983–1984), and Blanche Devereaux on both The Golden Girls (1985–1992) and its spin-off The Golden Palace (1992–1993).
+She portrayed Vivian Harmon on Maude (1972–1978), Aunt Fran Crowley on Mama's Family (1983–1984), and Blanche Devereaux on both The Golden Girls (1985–1992) and its spin-off The Golden Palace (1992–1993).

 For her performance as Blanche Devereaux, McClanahan received four Primetime Emmy Award nominations for Outstanding Lead Actress in a Comedy Series, winning the award in 1987.
 She was also nominated for three Golden Globe Awards for the same role.

 In 2005, McClanahan appeared on Broadway as Madame Morrible in the musical Wicked.

 Early life

 Eddi-Rue McClanahan was born in Healdton, Oklahoma, on February 21, 1934.
 She was the daughter of Dreda Rheua-Nell (née Medaris), a beautician, and William Edwin "Bill" McClanahan, a building contractor.
 Her name combined her father's middle name of "Edwin", to create Eddi, and her mother's middle name of "Rheua", to create Rue.
 She stopped using "Eddi" because it was mistaken for a male name, and once led to her accidentally receiving a conscription notice.

 She was raised Methodist and was of Irish and Choctaw ancestry.
 Her Choctaw great-grandfather was named Running Hawk, according to her autobiography, My First Five Husbands... and the Ones Who Got Away (2007).
 Due to her father's work, her family moved frequently.
 She graduated from Ardmore High School in Ardmore, Oklahoma, where she acted in school plays and won the gold medal in oration.
 A National Honor Society member, McClanahan earned a Bachelor of Arts degree, cum laude, at the University of Tulsa, where she majored in both German and theater and joined the Kappa Alpha Theta sorority, serving as vice president.